 • Understand how each ATS works so you can optimize based on their nuances.

-Jobscan offers free tools to help job seekers get more interviews.
+Jobscan offers free AI-powered tools to help job seekers get more interviews.
 Our resume builder helps you create an ATS-friendly resume.
 It’s completely free to build and download your resume.
-Our free resume scanner gives you a free report with a Match Rate to show you how well you match the job requirements and guidance on what skills to expand on to increase your Match Rate.
+Our free resume scanner gives you a free report with a Match Rate to show you how well you match the job requirements and guidance on what skills to expand on to increase your score.
 Jobscan’s Job Tracker tool is free for all users and helps you track and manage your job applications.

 Methodology and data